 Unlike most IBS ‘miracle cures’, the FODMAP diet has been developed in clinical trials and hospitals and it’s gathering the support of doctors, gastroenterologists and dieticians.
 Of course, not all bloating is due to IBS.
 If you suffer from time to time, it’s still worth trying a low-FODMAP diet for two to three weeks.
 If things improve, keep going for the full eight weeks.

 A word of warning: This is a diet to help your digestive system.
 You shouldn’t follow the eating plan for more than eight weeks and if you are concerned for any reason, consult your GP.

-Keep clicking to find out what you can eat on the FODMAP diet...
+So what can you eat on the FODMAP diet?

 Get friendly with the free-from aisle in your supermarket.
 There’s plenty of choice for wheat-free breads, pizza bases, pasta, biscuits etc. As long as they are wheat free, you can go ahead.
 Some spelt bread is also wheat free, so check these out at health stores.

 Soya alternatives to dairy foods.
 Milk, yoghurt and custard are especially good.
 Go for soya if possible, as these have added calcium so you don’t miss out.